 - Orange rose – Enthusiasm, excitement and fascination

 - Purple rose – Enchantment and love at first sight

 - Yellow rose– Familiar love, devotion and joy

 - Black rose – Death and darkness

-Lily – This flower is another well known and recognized flower.
-It is a symbol of partnership and usually symbolizes a strong, long lasting relationship and it is also a flower for mothers.
-Although each culture has a different symbolic meaning for the lily flower, for example the Chinese, believe the lily flower symbolizes abundance, innocence and purity.
+This flower is another well known and recognized flower.
+It is a symbol of partnership, and usually symbolizes a strong, long lasting relationship.
+It is also a flower for mothers.
+Although each culture has a different symbolic meaning for the lily flower.
+For example the Chinese, believe that the lily symbolizes abundance, innocence and purity.
 While in Egypt and Greece, the lily flower represents fertility and sexuality.
-The lily flower is closely linked to Christianity as according to Christians the lily is a symbol of the Virgin Mary as she was pure in the heart and soul, the lily is represented as innocence, chastity, faith and love to God.
+The lily flower is closely linked to Christianity.
+As according to Christians the lily is a symbol of the Virgin Mary as she was pure in the heart and soul.
+The lily is represented as innocence, chastity, faith and love to God.
 The lily holds many symbolic meaning that are symbolized differently all over the world.

-Daisy – The daisy is a very common flower that is found in a many different locations all over the world and the daisy tattoo is more common among women.
-The main and most common meaning associated to the daisy tattoo is innocence and purity and it relates to a variety of different women at different levels and stages in their lives.
-The most common daisy tattoo designs are single blooms, daisy chains or within a large flower bouquets and the designs can come in a variety of different colors but the most common color is a deep yellow center with white outer petals but as there are so many different species out there, the daisy can be portrayed in a variety of different colors with each color having its own significant meaning:
+The daisy is a very common flower that is found all over the world.
+The daisy tattoo is more common among women.
+The main and most common meaning associated to the daisy is innocence and purity.
+It relates to a variety of different women at different levels, and stages in their lives.
+The most common daisy tattoo designs are single blooms, daisy chains or within a large flower bouquets.
+The different designs can come in a variety of different colors.
+However the most common color is a deep yellow center with white outer petals.
+But as there are so many different species out there, the daisy can be portrayed in a variety of different colors with each color having its own significant meaning:

 - Red Daisy – Represents boldness and youthful energy.

 - Yellow Daisy – Associated with intelligence and a cheerful attitude.